In this page

 Defining the chart

 With the ranges in place, you can finally create your chart by selecting that as input data.
 Note that as there is no real data in your template, the chart in the template will not contain any meaningful graphics.
-Although it is blank, you can configure it, specifying its type, look, title and so.
+Although it is blank, you can configure it, specifying its type, look, title and so on.

 Instructions for Excel: